Robust density estimation with the $\mathbb{L}_{1}$-loss. Applications to the estimation of a density on the line

 the function $\overline p=\overline p(\cJ)$ defined by

 is a monotone density on $I$ that satisfies

 \end{prop} \begin{proof} The proof is postponed to subsection \ref{subsect-proof-kmono}. \end{proof}

-Although the result is hidden in his calculations, Birg\'e~\citeyearpar{MR902242} has established a bound of the same flavour except from the fact that the variation $V$ is replaced by a uniform bound on $p$.
+Although the result is hidden in his calculations, Birg\'e~\cite{MR902242} has established a bound of the same flavour where the variation $V$ is replaced by a uniform bound on $p$.
 Unlike his, our bound \eref{eq-lem-birge} allows to recover the fact that when $V=0$, i.e. when $p$ is constant on $I$, the left-hand side equals 0 as expected.
-The combination of Theorem~\ref{thm-monotone} and Theorem~\ref{thm-3} immediately leads to the following corollary: \begin{cor} Let $k\ge 3$.
-If $X_1,\dots,X_n$ is a $n$ sample which density $p\in\overline \cM_{k}^{\infty}(R)$, then the TV-estimator $\widehat p$ on $\cM_{k}$ satisfies
+The combination of Theorem~\ref{thm-monotone} and Theorem~\ref{thm-3} immediately leads to the following \begin{cor} Let $k\ge 3$.
+If $X_1,\dots,X_n$ are i.i.d.\ with a density $p\in\overline \cM_{k}^{\infty}(R)$, then the TV-estimator $\widehat p$ on $\cM_{k}$ satisfies

 \end{cor}